South Dakota: Black Hills & Badlands - Birding Tour

 Day 1: Arrival in Rapid City

 After arrival in the “Gateway to Mount Rushmore”, Rapid City, we will check into our hotel for the next 7 nights.
-As the birding sites are all 1-3 hours drive from the hotel, we have decided in this Post-Covid era, to stay in one hotel, and source our meals from this one place too, to avoid contact with others as much as possible.
-On this day there is no birding, but an arrival day.
+As the birding sites are all 1-3 hours drive from the hotel we have decided to stay in, keep unpacking to a minimum.
+There is no birding on this day, it is an arrival day only with a dinnertime meeting being the first group activity.

 Day 2: Mount Rushmore and Custer State Park Area